openlilylib/scholarly/doc/source/oll-preamble.rst

 Basic Usage and Configuration
 =============================

-Any subproject of openLilyLib must first load 'oll-core' at the top of the document.
+Any subproject of openLilyLib must first load `oll-core` at the top of the document.

 .. code-block:: lilypond

   % mandatory invocation of openLilyLib's core infrastructure:
   \include "oll-core/package.ily"

+This is the minimum requirement for the `oll-core` utilities, which provide all the infrastructure for loading and configuring packages, and it `must precede any code in the project which uses it`, including the loading of packages themselves.

 If you are using LilyPond from the command line, make sure it is configured to include the path to `oll-core`.
 In Frescobaldi, this is done in `Frescobaldi > Preferences > LilyPond Preferences > "LilyPond include paths:"`.

-This is the minimum requirement for the `oll-core` utilities, and it `must precede any code in the project which uses it`, including the loading of packages themselves.

 Loading Packages and Modules